green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 the container running or use the `cmd` option in the [usage_scenario.yml →]({{< relref "usage-scenario" >}}) file to start a shell that keeps the container running.

-The reason for that is, that our tool sends the commands to the containers after they have all been orchestrated and does not support one-off container starts with parameters.
+This is because our tool sends the commands to the containers after they have all been orchestrated and does not support one-off container starts with parameters.

 ## Containerizing